-"NOJI Architects fully support the creation of a Bachelor of Architecture course to the North Western region.
+"NOJI Architects fully support the creation of a Bachelor of Architecture programme for the North Western region.
 It will lead to an increase in high-calibre students graduating and staying to work in the region.
 Architectural practices are always looking for the best degree-educated students to employ, now we have them on our doorstep.”

 NOJI Architects RIAI Future Award Winner

 Did you know?

 - Regional ethos and high contact time with tutors.

 - Students work in dedicated design studio spaces.